dotnet/roslynator/docs_old/how-to-configure-refactorings.md

-# How to: Configure Refactorings
+# How to Configure Refactorings

 Refactoring represents a single operation for a given span of text.